kiransingh99/project-trubisky/README.md

 - BNO055 (9 DOF IMU) measures linear acceleration, angular velocity, orientation
 - Micro SD Breakout Board: stores data onboard

 This system collectes data from the two sensors and writes it to a file on the SD card.
 Each throw of the ball requires the corresponding data to be saved in a new file.
 Using user inputs, the system can be reset, and the data can be transmitted or deleted.
 The data is saved to a file as this is faster than transmitting it as it is measured, so this allows for a higher frequency of data readings.
-The accelerometer and gyroscope together track 6 degrees of freedom, which completely describes a rigid body; therefore these sensors are sufficient to fully monitor the ball's motion.
+The accelerometer and gyroscope together track 6 degrees of freedom, which, when combined with a 3 axis magnetometer, whcih gives us information about orientation (which is required in a gravitational field) completely describes a rigid body; therefore these sensors are sufficient to fully monitor the ball's motion.

 ### Offboard system
 This system is not connected to the ball, but is connected to a PC.
 It is comprised of: